ashergarland/banking-system-ts-template/README.md

-# Banking System – TypeScript Interview Template
+# Banking System – TypeScript Challenege Template

-This project simulates a multi-stage banking system design and implementation exercise, ideal for technical interviews.
+This project simulates a multi-stage banking system design and implementation exercise, ideal for self-learning, challenges, or technical interviews.
 It is structured in four progressive stages, each adding complexity and testing your ability to extend functionality in a maintainable way.

 ---